How to Handle LLC Capital Contributions and Distributions

 In multi-member LLC agreements (even husband and wife two-member LLCs), the LLC again defaults to pass-through tax treatment.
 The 2+ member LLC must file an informational partnership tax return IRS Form 1065.
 This also results in an IRS Form K-1 for each member to report the tax profit or loss on each member’s 1040 tax return (for natural person taxpayers).

-Although LLCs are permitted to make “check-the-box” elections for S-corp or C-corp tax treatment, neither of those two corporation tax elections are advisable for real estate ownership.
+Although the IRS permits LLCs to make “check-the-box” elections for S-corp or C-corp tax treatment, neither of those two corporation tax elections are advisable for real estate ownership.
 To reduce the effective tax rate overall from purchase to sale, real estate should be held through an LLC that has not made a corporate tax election.

-One advantage of the partnership tax treatment of an LLC is that distributions can be made disproportionate to ownership.
-In other words, regardless of capital contributions, a distribution provision can be added to allow the members who can use the tax losses more than others, to receive those first, then distribute the profits on another basis.
+One advantage of partnership tax treatment of an LLC is that the LLC can make distributions disproportionate to ownership.
+In other words, regardless of capital contributions, a distribution provision can be added to allow the members who can use the tax losses more than others to receive those first, then distribute the profits on another basis.
 This is part of the flexibility of the LLC’s Operating Agreement structure.

 How LLC Owners Pay Themselves

 Operating Agreements often provide that where members make capital contributions that are not proportionate to their percentage ownership interests, the members contributing extra amounts will get a return, called a “preferred return”, on their extra contributions, that will be distributed to them prior to payments the LLC makes to the members on a pro-rata basis.
 In addition to receiving a preferred return on their excess capital, they may receive a return of their excess capital prior to other distributions.